islehorse/HISP/README.md

 # Installation:

 Understand that there are differnet verisons of the HISP package;
-HISPd - reimplementation of the Horse Isle 1.0 Server Software N00BS - a launcher for joining Multiplayer or running a local server for offline singleplayer play MPN00BS - Same as N00BS but multiplatform
+HISPd - reimplementation of the Horse Isle 1.0 Server Software (deprecated) N00BS - a launcher for joining Multiplayer or running a local server for offline singleplayer play MPN00BS - Same as N00BS but multiplatform

+Game relies on a SQL Server, any should work, but i have only tested it with MariaDB, (and i guess SQLLite for the one used in the launcher version)

 - APT: